-6. A better Interreg governance - aiming at strengthening institutional capacity, enhancing legal and administrative cooperation, in particular where linked to implementation of the Border Regions Communication, intensify cooperation between citizens and institutions and the development and coordination of macro-regional and sea-basin strategies.
-This objective can be supported by the following actions:
+- 6. A better cooperation governance aiming at strengthening institutional capacity, enhancing legal and administrative cooperation, in particular where linked to implementation of the Border Regions Communication, intensify cooperation between citizens and institutions and the development and coordination of macro-regional and sea-basin strategies.
+This objective can be supported by the following actions: - enhancing the institutional capacity of public authorities, in particular those mandated to manage a specific territory, and of stakeholders; - enhancing efficient public administration by promoting legal and administrative cooperation and cooperation between citizens, civil society actors and institutions, in particular, with a view to resolving legal and other obstacles in border regions; - building up mutual trust, in particular by encouraging people-to-people actions; - enhancing institutional capacity of public authorities and stakeholders to implement macro-regional strategies and sea-basin strategies, as well as other territorial strategies; - enhancing sustainable democracy and support civil society actors and their role in reforming processes and democratic transitions; - other actions to support better cooperation governance.

-- enhancing the institutional capacity of public authorities, in particular those mandated to manage a specific territory, and of stakeholders; - enhancing efficient public administration by promoting legal and administrative cooperation and cooperation between citizens and institutions, in particular, with a view to resolving legal and other obstacles in border regions; - enhancing institutional capacity of public authorities and stakeholders to implement macro-regional strategies and sea-basin strategies. - 7.
-A safer and more secure Europe addressing specific external cooperation issues such as safety, security, border crossing management and migration.
+7. A safer and more secure Europe - addressing specific external cooperation issues such as safety, security, border crossing management and migration.

-In addition to the specific objectives for the ERDF presented above, the ERDF and, where applicable, the external financing instruments of the Union may also contribute to several Interreg - specific objectives under PO 4:
+In addition to the specific objectives for the ERDF presented above, the ERDF and, where applicable, the external financing instruments of the Union may also contribute to the following specific objectives through joint actions under Interreg programmes ((a) to (I) of Article 4(1) of Regulation (EU) 2021/1057):